kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 ### Enable Static Site Hosting on S3

-To use the app, I need to enable static site hosting on my S3 bucket:
+To use the app from S3, I need to enable static site hosting on my S3 bucket:

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
 1. Select the app.[appdomain].com bucket, click **Properties**, then click **Static Website Hosting**.